 - 8. Be sober

 There is a dreaded conversation between every cannabis smoker and their parents.
 Or maybe it’s not the conversation itself that is dreaded so much, but the reaction.
-For so many marijuana users, it’s important to tell their parents that they have an affinity for this special herb.
+For so many cannabis users, it’s important to tell their parents that they have an affinity for this special herb.

-Depending on how big a part of your life marijuana is, hiding it could be like hiding one of the most important parts of yourself.
+Depending on how big a part of your life cannabis is, hiding it could be like hiding one of the most important parts of yourself.
 This is an extremely exhausting task – especially when you’re hiding it from your parents.

 Telling conservative parents about your green habit is by no means an easy task.
 It is probably going to be really awkward.
 It could be really frustrating.
 But it doesn’t have to be the kind of conversation that leaves everybody non-verbal for the next few months.